kemenaran/yunohost-lets-chat/README.md

 * I switched to Mattermost, which I like better and is much easier to install.

 If you are interested in a self-hosted chat system, try this [Mattermost package](https://github.com/kemenaran/yunohost-mattermost) instead.

+## Description

+A Yunohost package for [Let's Chat](https://sdelements.github.io/lets-chat/), a self-hosted chat for small teams.

 ## Installation